 Chief Executive Officer Jenni Allan has been with the company since 2004.
 Her strong financial background and passion for our clients drives the organisation to achieve excellence in client services.

-Jenni is supported by a General Manager Operations and management staff in Clinical Services, Building Services, Finance, Quality, Marketing, People and Culture and Allied Health.
+Jenni is supported by a Regional Manager, Nurse Manager & Clinical Services, Finance, Quality, Marketing, People and Culture and Building Services & Allied Health.

 A professional team of comprehensive assessors, case managers and support advisors ensure that services are client centred.